Hazem-ali/Function-Plotter/README.md

 # Function-Plotter
-This is a GUI that plots mathemativc
+This is a GUI that plots mathematical tunctions